 Limited-time and limited-edition deals are often hot.

 People like to own unique items.
 That’s why scarce deals often make offers seem more valuable.

-To introduce this optimization tactic, you’ll need to blend FOMO marketing into your sales campaigns.
+You’ll need to blend FOMO marketing into your sales campaigns to introduce this optimization tactic.

 Consider adding to your product and category pages:

 - Countdown timers

 Displayed during special campaigns or continuously, such tactics will help make your deals even more desirable and thus pitch in your site’s optimization.

 When we think about face-to-face contact, personalization seems natural.
 We know the name of our favorite barista in the nearby coffee shop, and we surely know our barber or a nail technician.